jperkin/www.perkin.org.uk/pages/pkgsrc-binary-packages-for-illumos.markdown

 {% highlight console %}
 : Install the git package and fetch pkgsrc from the converted cvs->git repo
-$ sudo pkgin -y install scmgit
+$ sudo pkgin -y install git
 $ git clone git://github.com/joyent/pkgsrc.git

 : By default you will get pkgsrc trunk.
 If you want the most recent stable